p3l6/blog/_posts/2023/open any folder in xcode.md

 ---
-title: Open any folder in Xcode
+title: Open Any Folder in Xcode
 summary: A short shell utility to open folders as an Xcode workspace.
 date: 2023-09-06 13:40 -0400
 author: Paul